Our Story

 As a kid, Elizabeth was active in 4-H and FFA, winning many awards in livestock and cooking, including Grand Champion Chickens!

-In addition to her work at Fat Moon, Elizabeth remains active in her local community, serving on the Westford Agricultural Commission from 2015 - 2017.
-She also served on the Westford Select Board from 2017 - 2020 and acted as the Chair of the Select Board from 2019 - 2020.
+In addition to her work at Fat Moon, Elizabeth has remained active in her local community, serving on the Westford Agricultural Commission (2015-2017), the Westford Select Board (2017-2020), and as Chair of the Select Board (2019-2020).

 Always eager to learn and strengthen her management skills, Elizabeth completed the Goldman Sachs 10,000 Small Businesses program in 2023.